giuliodondi/kOS-Shuttle_OPS1/README.md

 ## Return to Launch Site (RTLS) abort

-RTLS is triggered if an engine fails before 2180 m/s surface-relative velocity is reached.
+RTLS is triggered if an engine fails before a certain surface-relative velocity is reached.
+The actual speed varies between 2600 and 2200 m/s depending on how large the desired orbital inclination is.
 The boundary is called **negative return** and a TAL abort is commanded after that.
 This abort scenario is quite involved and has a powered phase (until MECO) and a Glide phase after that.

 Powered-RTLS guidance aims to bring the Shuttle to the following conditions at MECO:
-- Altitude about 80 km
+- Altitude about 72 km
 - Moving towards the launch site with velocity that depends on distance at MECO
 - Less than 2% propellant remaining, no more than 20 s of burn time on two engines